Who Said Photography

 2. Study how other artists create balance

-When you’re just starting out, it might be instructive to see how other artists handle compositional balance in their own work.
-You may learn a lot about how to achieve harmony in your own photography by looking at the work of other artists.
-Finding examples of artwork that you enjoy or that is similar to the style of picture you want to make is a simple approach to get started.
+When you’re just starting, it might be instructive to see how other artists handle compositional balance in their work.
+You may learn a lot about how to achieve harmony in your photography by looking at the work of other artists.
+Finding examples of artwork that you enjoy or that are similar to the style of picture you want to make is a simple approach to start.
 For example, if you’re interested in street photography but not landscapes, you may learn from photographers who specialize in those genres.
-You may learn a lot about how to strike a balance in your own work by looking at the work of other artists.
+You may learn a lot about how to strike a balance in your work by looking at the work of other artists.
 Look at the piece and attempt to figure out how the artist achieved harmony in the photo.
 Another option is to keep an art diary where you may record your reactions to and reflections on various images.
 Keeping an art diary is a wonderful method to document your ideas and feelings about many forms of visual art, such as photography.

 3. Play with photography colour, brightness, and saturation